ijiraq/astroquery/docs/cadc/cadc.rst

 CADC data can also be queried on the target name.
-Note that the name is not resolve.
+Note that the name is not resolved.
 Instead it is matched against the target name in the CADC metadata.

 .. code-block:: python